Al Lawson is honored to serve the Fifth District of Florida in Congress.

 There, he was a champion for state employees and all working people in North Florida.
 He fought for pay raises, benefits for state workers and vigorously strived to improve the quality of life for children and the elderly.
 Lawson garnered national attention as Chairman of the House Natural Resources Committee, where he authored one of the most important environmental laws in the country.
 This law created the largest state-funded land acquisition program in the United States.
 He also authored and passed the Apalachicola Bay Protection Act and was the primary sponsor of the Everglades Protection Act.
 Lawson also received national recognition for his efforts to pass the Rosewood Legislation, which provided reparations to the survivors of Florida’s Rosewood massacre in the 1930s.

 In Congress, his district covers all or parts of eight North Florida counties -- spanning from Gadsden in the west to Duval in the east.
 The congressman currently serves on the House Financial Services Committee and the House Agriculture Committee.
-Last year, he was named 'One of the Most Active Freshmen' by Quorum Analytics, for his work in Congress.
+In 2017, he was named 'One of the Most Active Freshmen' by Quorum Analytics, for his work in Congress.

 Rep. Lawson has led and signed on to several pieces of legislation that call for commonsense gun reform, affordable healthcare for all citizens, college affordability for students, access to funding for small businesses and entrepreneurs, access to mental health services for our nation's veterans, equal pay, and the eradication of hunger for all families.